create3000/x_ite/docs/_posts/getting-started.md

 ### Supported File Formats

-X_ITE can load various file formats, either directly as the source of the \<x3d-canvas\> element or as the source of an Inline node, as well as using API methods of the [Browser object](reference/browser-services.md).
+X_ITE can load several file formats, either directly as the source of the \<x3d-canvas\> element or as the source of an Inline node, as well as using API methods of the [Browser object](reference/browser-services.md).
 Foreign formats such as glTF are converted internally to X3D and then made available to the scene graph.

 Additionally files can be compressed using GZip compression.